Skip to main content

 1. Map the brief and constraints

-Start with the employer's event mix: corporate, weddings, conferences.
-Mirror their constraints (budget cap, curfew, brand rules) and name the deliverables you control.
+Start by identifying the employer’s event mix: corporate, weddings, conferences, or other types.
+Reference their constraints (budget cap, curfew, brand rules) and specify the deliverables you manage.

 See what to include

-For your [Conference/Client Dinner] at [Venue Type], I built the brief, vendor call sheet, floor plan, and run-of-show, then tracked sign-off decisions in [Tool] so last-minute changes did not derail doors-open.
+For your [Conference/Client Dinner] at [Venue Type], I created the event brief, vendor call sheet, floor plan, and run-of-show.
+I tracked sign-off decisions in [Tool] so last-minute changes didn’t derail doors-open.

 2. Turn experience into two measurable wins

-Pick two wins that match their pain: budget control, on-time start, smoother check-in.
-Write them as action + result + constraint, and name the tools (Cvent, Social Tables, Sheets).
+Choose two accomplishments that address their key challenges: budget control, on-time start, or smoother check-in.
+Write them as action + result + constraint, and name the tools you used (like Cvent, Social Tables, or Google Sheets).

 See what to write

-I re-bid A/V for [Event], negotiated a flat labor rate, and saved [number]% while keeping the same run-of-show.
-At check-in, I moved scanners to two lanes and cut peak waits to under [number] minutes.
+I re-bid A/V for [Event], negotiated a flat labor rate, and saved [number]% while maintaining the same run-of-show.
+At check-in, I moved scanners to two lanes, reducing peak wait times to under [number] minutes.

 3. Add one day-of recovery moment